 Boys 800m Heats

-Palaro Champion Franz Gela Bintad faded to the 6th place with a 35.27m throw.
+Palaro Champion Franz Gela Bintad faded to 6th place with a 35.27m throw.

-The event proved alot stronger this year than previous 2 editions with 8 competitors instead of just 4 like previous years.
-Palaro silver medallist Kassandra Alcantara was not included as she already graduated from grade 12.
+This year, the event proved stronger than the previous 2 editions with 8 competitors instead of just 4 like previous years.
+Unfortunately, Palaro silver medallist and did not include Kassandra Alcantara as she already graduated from grade 12.
 And the DEPED specified no Grade 12 graduates to be included in the lineup.

-Winning time was really slow here.
-With Thu of Vietnam defending her title in 10m18.09 (10m02) 16 seconds slower than her PB.
-Myanamar took second in 10m47.25.
-Just holding off Tubiano of the Philppines well off her PB of 10.07.
-Even further behind there PB was Lheslie De Lima (10.06) the Palaro Champion who faded to 6th place in 11.27.28.
+Winning time was really slow here, with Thu of Vietnam defending her title in 10m18.09 (10m02), 16 seconds slower than her PB.
+Myanmar took second in 10m47.25.
+Just holding off, Tubiano of the Philippines is well off her PB of 10.07.
+Even further behind there, PB was Lheslie De Lima (10.06), the Palaro Champion, who faded to 6th place in 11.27.28.
 The first event did one Bronze for the Philippines.

-With 4 Golds Medals at the 2017 ASEAN School Games.
-The Philippines for sure will surpass its 1 Gold 2017 SEA Youth and 0 Gold at 2018 SEA Youth (behind Timor Leste in medal tally) at the 2018 ASEAN School Games (a 1.02% gold return and 0% gold return per athlete).
+With 4 Gold Medals at the 2017 ASEAN School Games.
+The Philippines will certainly surpass its 1 Gold 2017 SEA Youth and 0 Gold at 2018 SEA Youth (behind Timor Leste in medal tally) at the 2018 ASEAN School Games (a 1.02% gold return and 0% gold return per athlete).

 Aided by 4 Grass root coaches this time.
-This time the Philippines is sending 35 athletes, last year it sent 25 and got 4 golds or a 16% return.
+This time, the Philippines sent 35 athletes; last year, it sent 25 and got 4 golds or a 16% return.
 16% of 35 is 5.6.
-So in order to exceed last years effort, they will need to come away with 6 Golds.
+So to exceed last year’s effort, they will need to come away with 6 Golds.

 Schedule and Team Lists below.
 Philippine Athletes to watch out for.

-Predict – De Lima and Tubiano should be in the top 3 in this event with a slight chance of one of them if they work together upsetting the Vietnamese champion.
+Predict – De Lima and Tubiano should be in the top 3 in this event with a slight chance of one of them working together, upsetting the Vietnamese champion.

-The 100m Girls is led by Duong Thi Hoa of Vietnam who just won the SEA Youth in 12.11 back in April.
+The 100m Girls is led by Duong Thi Hoa of Vietnam, who just won the SEA Youth in 12.11 back in April.
 SEA Youth silver Erna Nuryanti of Indonesia 12.18 & 12.19.
 Jinthana of Thailand 12.19.
 Jessel Lumapas with 12.21 is ranked #4.
-While Cuyom who was only 4th at the Palaro not within medal reach.
+At the same time, Cuyom was only 4th at the Palaro, not within medal reach.
 Palaro 100m Record Holder Samantha Limos was not in the delegation as she had skipped the 2018 Palaro to compete at a small meet in China instead.

 Predict – Lumapas should scrape into Top 3.
-Cuyom not likely top 3 in this event.
+However, Cuyom is not likely to top 3 in this event.

 2018 ASEAN School Games Athletics 400 Hurdles Girls

-This should be an interesting one with Bui Thi Trang of Vietnam defending her title in the 400 Hurdles (1:01.53).
-Riza Jane Valiente the Palaro Record Holder (1:01.64) and Bernalyn Bejoy (1:02.04) will go round 3 against each other.
-After Valiente got the better of Bejoy at the Palaro and Philippine National Games.
+This should be interesting, with Bui Thi Trang of Vietnam defending her title in the 400 Hurdles (1:01.53).
+Riza Jane Valiente, the Palaro Record Holder (1:01.64), and Bernalyn Bejoy (1:02.04) will go round 3 against each other after Valiente got the better of Bejoy at the Palaro and Philippine National Games.
 Both of them look to challenge the Vietnamese runner for the Gold.

-Predict – Valiente and Bejoy certainly in the Top 3.
-Slight chance one of them can beat the Vietnamese runner.
+Predict – Valiente and Bejoy are certainly in the Top 3.
+Then a slight chance one of them can beat the Vietnamese runner.

 2018 ASEAN School Games Athletics High Jump Final

 Probably the most interesting event of Day 1.
 5 Girls all over 1.70m going head to head.
 The defending champion from Vietnam with 1.76m this season.
-Followed by Thailand who got 6th at Asian Juniors with 1.74m and 1.72m.
-Alexie Caimoso of the Philippines with 1.72m the Palaro Record Holder, Evangeline Caminong the National Junior Record Holder of the Philippines 1.71m, and another Malaysian 1.71m.
+Followed by Thailand, who got 6th at Asian Juniors with 1.74m and 1.72m.
+Alexie Caimoso of the Philippines has a 1.72m, the Palaro Record Holder, Evangeline Caminong, the National Junior Record Holder of the Philippines 1.71m, and another Malaysian 1.71m.

 Predict – Vietnam for the win.
 The other 2 girls have a chance of a minor medal.